 - Rhythms and beatmaking

 - Microphone technique

-- Abstract techniques, such as Brian Eno’s Oblique Strategies
+- More abstract techniques, like Brian Eno’s Oblique Strategies

 Audio Production Tips

 When working on your own productions, it can be very tempting to use as many instruments, plugins, and tracks as you possibly can.
 But more often than not, this isn’t really the best way forward.

 Ideas are the most important thing, not the tools you use.
 In fact, I think that the less you use, the better it is for your music’s development.
 A few of the key advantages to this idea are:

 - You’ll learn much more about each tool you use